-Prerequisite: CJM 209, CJM 210, and CJM 302.
+Prerequisite: CJM 209, CJM 210, CJM 302, and CJM 493 or CJM 417.
 CJM concentrations only.
 3 Hours, 1 Semester

 CJM 493 PHYSICAL SECURITY: SYSTEM DESIGN, INTEGRATION AND CONTROL

 Physical security includes an assembly (combination) of securityrelated equipment, devices, and technologies, designated and arranged to signal (alert) personnel to negative (loss causing) event or circumstances.
 Topics to be covered in this course include controlling and monitoring the access of persons and vehicles, prevention and detection of unauthorized intrusions and surveillance, safeguarding negotiable documents, proprietary information, merchandise, and buildings.
 Students will learn that critical to effective physical security is identifying and assessing the security (asset protection) requirements related to (anticipated) risks and threats to a given facility's perimeter, interior, and contents.